From Many Models, One: Macroeconomic Forecasting with Reservoir Ensembles: Abstract

 \section{Abstract}

-Model combination is a powerful approach to achieve superior performance with a set of models than by just selecting any single one.
+Model combination is a powerful approach for achieving superior performance compared to selecting a single model.
 We study both theoretically and empirically the effectiveness of ensembles of Multi-Frequency Echo State Networks (MFESNs), which have been shown to achieve state-of-the-art macroeconomic time series forecasting results \citep{ballarin2022reservoir}.
-Hedge and Follow-the-Leader schemes are discussed, and their online learning guarantees are extended to the case of dependent data.
-In applications, our proposed Ensemble Echo State Networks show significantly improved predictive performance compared to individual MFESN models.
+The Hedge and Follow-the-Leader schemes are discussed, and their online learning guarantees are extended to settings with dependent data.
+In empirical applications, the proposed Ensemble Echo State Networks demonstrate significantly improved predictive performance relative to individual MFESN models.

 \textit{Keywords:} echo state networks, model combination, online learning, time series prediction